ahorod/Clean-Up-Seattle/README.md

 #### Angular JS Group Project, 06/22/2017

-#### By Brian Fan, Anna Horodetska, Katie Borel, Bryan Lin
+#### By Brian Fan, Anna Horodetska, Katie Borel, and Bryan Lin

 ## Description

 Application for users to sign in and report a trash problem in any location in Seattle.
 Users are also able to schedule meetups to arrange a community cleanup.

-## Planning

-1. Configuration/dependencies
+## Configuration/dependencies
   * Angular CLI version 1.1.0

-2. Specs
+## Specs
-  * Spec 1: Generate components to display mess detail, add new mess, and edit mess.
+  * Spec 1: Generate components to display mess detail, add new mess, delete, and edit mess.
-  * Spec 2: Generate components to display meetup detail, add new mess, and edit mess.
+  * Spec 2: Generate components to display meetup detail, add new mess, delete, and edit mess.
-  * Spec 3: Add new form and functionality to collect user input to add new animal.
+  * Spec 3: Add new functionality to show markers on google map api and display.
-  * Spec 4: Edit existing animal data.
+  * Spec 4: add twitter api and display.
+  * Spec 5: display meetup details on mess page for that particular mess.
-  * Spec 5: Filter animal data by age group.
+  * Spec 5: add componento to display weather

-3. Potential future functionalities
+## Potential future functionalities
-  * Save animal data to database
-  * See animal detail at single page
-  * Let user to delete animal data
+  * user profile to show meetups signed up for
-  * Display animal by youngest to oldest
-  * Import animal data through API.

-4. UX/UI
-  * Install and use Bootstrap 4
+  * meetup alerts user the day of meetup
+  * functionality to allow users to upload an image fro their phone

 ## Prerequisites